aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ### Web Service Quality and Discovery

-Automated web service discovery aims to support semantic web development.
+Automated web service discovery aims to support semantic web development {Palacios:2011eo, DMello:2010hi}.
 An application should be able to bind a web service without supervision from the end user.
 How then, though, should the application choose which web service to employ from the multitude available, also without requiring user intervention.
 The investigators below discuss systematically and automatically applied quality metrics as a basis for deciding which web services should be bound.

 Palacios, Garcia-Banjul and Tuya {\*Palacios:2011eo} surveyed Service Oriented Architecture literature to find articles focussed on dynamic binding.
 57% of the 33 articles detected faults in web services and thereby excluded non-responsive services.